 Joanne C. Hillhouse received the David Hough Literary Prize from the Caribbean Writer.

-V-Monologues literary prize to Shakeema Edwards from Women of Antigua; also won the Dancing Nude in the Moonlight Next Chapter contest sponsored by the Best of Books
+V-Monologues literary prize to Shakeema Edwards from Women of Antigua; who that year also won the Dancing Nude in the Moonlight Next Chapter contest sponsored by the Best of Books